neuroinformatics-unit/datashuttle/docs/source/pages/get_started/index.md

 :link-type: doc
 :class-img-top: tutorial-link-image

-Start a new project or manage an existing project.
+Start a new project or manage an existing project
 :::

 :::{grid-item-card} {fas}`desktop;sd-text-primary` Walkthrough